 Debris Removal to Establish Living Shoreline in Camden, NJ

-The Camden County Municipal Utilities Authority has teamed up with the NOAA Marine Debris Program to remove marine debris as part of a significant urban living shoreline project, the first in urban tidal freshwaters in New Jersey.
+The Camden County Municipal Utilities Authority worked with the NOAA Marine Debris Program to remove marine debris as part of a significant urban living shoreline project, the first in urban tidal freshwaters in New Jersey.

 Type of Project: Community-based Marine Debris Removal Grant

 The Camden County Municipal Utilities Authority in New Jersey, supported by a NOAA Marine Debris Program (MDP) Community-based Marine Debris Removal grant, removed large debris from the Delaware River shoreline in the City of Camden, New Jersey.
 Camden County also partnered with the Camden Adventure Aquarium for volunteer cleanups of smaller-scale debris at the site and the Partnership for the Delaware Estuary to educate the public on the benefits of creating a living shoreline in their community.

 What is the project and why is it important?

 The City of Camden made enormous strides to address environmental issues related to reducing combined sewer overflows, reclaiming vacant land for parks and stormwater management, and building community capacity to better manage natural systems.
 As part of the City’s efforts, Camden County and other partners are removed marine debris as part of the establishment of a living shoreline along Phoenix Park and the waterfront of the adjacent Camden County Municipal Utilities Authority-owned and operated wastewater treatment facility.
 This removal was key for restoring living shoreline, wildlife habitat for several species of concern, and usability of the shoreline for the residents of Camden.